SonnyK33/obsidian/Superforecasting.md

 A key insight in the book is that you need to know when to rely on intuition and when not to.
 If the information required to use system 1 thinking (intuition) is available, then this mode may be sufficient.
 This requires humility of what you don't know.

+Steps to effective forecasting:

+1) Triage - answer questions where the work will pay off.
+Don't focus on impossible ones or easy ones that can be approximated.
+This means keep the timeframe reasonable.

+2) Break hard questions into easier ones and separate them into knowable and unknowable pieces.
+Remember "Fermi-ization", the market sizing technique, which is often reasonably accurate.
+This may be the most important part.
+	1) For example - will COMM's EBITDA increase in H2'24?
+		1) Will its revenue increase?
+		2) Which segments are most important?
+			1) In those segments, will it sell more items?
+				1) Will its customer purchase more items?
+					1) Who are their customers?
+						1) What have they said about capex?
+						2) Can they spend more?
+		3) Repeat for other segments
+		4) Will its costs increase?
+			1) what are fixed versus variable costs?
+				1) Are fixed costs likely to change?

+4) Start with the outside view, and think about where have you seen something similar.
+When you've established the baseline, switch to the inside view.
+For my purposes, this is why it's important to separate trades into types.
+All liquidity-constrained trades have similarities.
+Likewise for recovery trades.
+For the COMM example, when was the last time Telco/cable companies cut capex?
+How long does it take for suppliers to recover?
+Energy suppliers in 2021 could be a good comparable.

+5) Maintain a balance balance between over and under reacting to new information.
+Incrementally update when you receive new information and be open to changing your mind if something happens.
+It's important to identify what information you're waiting for.
+Capex budgets, leverage of customers, etc.

+6) Understand the causal forces that lead to opposing views.
+Your thesis plus the antithesis gets you a synthesis.
+To form a coherent "dragonfly" view, you need to understand opposing arguments.
+List in advance what would change your mind.
+Even doves should know when they’d become hawks.
+If your answer is never, your predictions are becoming too close to your identity.
+You need to avoid that.
+Come up with the opposite thesis for all trades.
+Why would someone do the opposite?

+7) Separate your predictions into degrees of uncertainty.
+Be as specific as possible but no more.
+It helps to quantify with as much gradiation as possible and to avoid vague phrases.
+Come up with a %, and compare with what the market price is implying.

+8) Be humble about changing your mind, but you also need to be decisive and confident.
+This is easier when you identify the metrics in advance.

+9) Fix past mistakes but avoid rear view bias.
+Do post mortems on correct predictions as well as ones where you might’ve gotten lucky.
+Review trades when they're closed.

+10) To manage effective teams, understand your team mates' opinions.

+11) Practice making forecasts and see where you went wrong.

 Chapter 1 An Optimistic Skeptic
 Chapter 2 Illusions of Knowledge